A Foodcentric Life

 Notes

-Kitchen gloves will prevent your hands from getting stained from the cherries and are a handy for every kitchen.
+Kitchen gloves - to prevent your hands from getting stained from the cherries, a handy tool for every kitchen.

 Baker’s Tip: If using a monk fruit and allulose blend, check the cake 5–10 minutes early, as it may brown more quickly than with regular sugar.
 You can also reduce the oven temperature to 325°F if your cake browns too fast.